top of page

 Never Surrender Hope Returns

 The Never Surrender Hope support group will meet again at Faith on the second Tuesday of every month at 7 PM in the Fellowship Room (outside Pastor’s office).
 NSH is a support group for people who have family members addicted to drugs or alcohol or any destructive behavior.
 The group also does occasional service projects, often in support of grandparents who are raising grandchildren.
 They do fundraisers for school supplies and uniforms and other expenses.
 The group stopped meeting because of COVID, but has now regrouped.
-The first meeting will be on May 13th.

 Kids' Time